modernish/modernish/README.md

 The `-E` option causes the hardening function to consider it a fatal error if the hardened command writes anything to the standard error stream.
-This is a fallback option for commands (such as [`bc`](pubs.opengroup.org/onlinepubs/9699919799/utilities/bc.html#tag_20_09_14)) where you can't rely on the exit status to detect an error.
+This option allows hardening commands (such as [`bc`](pubs.opengroup.org/onlinepubs/9699919799/utilities/bc.html#tag_20_09_14)) where you can't rely on the exit status to detect an error.
 The text written to standard error is passed on as part of the error message printed by `die`.
 Note that:
-* the use of `-E` is expensive in terms of performance, because intercepting standard error requires forking a subshell for each command execution.
-* This also means any builtins or shell functions hardened with `-E` cannot influence the calling shell (e.g. `harden -E cd` renders `cd` ineffective).
+* Intercepting standard error necessitates that the command be executed from a subshell.
+This means any builtins or shell functions hardened with `-E` cannot influence the calling shell (e.g. `harden -E cd` renders `cd` ineffective).
-* `-E` does not change the effect of `-e`; by default, any exit status greater than zero is still considered a fatal error as well.
+* `-E` does not disable exit status checks; by default, any exit status greater than zero is still considered a fatal error as well.
 If your command does not even reliably return a 0 status upon success, then you may want to add `-e '>125'`, limiting the exit status check to reserved values indicating errors